-If history and grandeur are your fancy, there are plenty of castles in which you can marry and celebrate, as well as monasteries and abbeys.
+Should history, romance and grandeur, or all theree, be more your fancy, there are plenty of castles and historic properties in which you can marry as well as monasteries and abbeys.

-Just off the top of my head there's Allerton Castle, Newburgh Priory, Castle Howard, Hazlewood Castle, Jervaulx Abbey, Carlton Towers, Fountains Abbey and Ripley Castle.
+In North Yorkshire you will find Allerton Castle, Newburgh Priory, Castle Howard, Jervaulx Abbey, Carlton Towers, Fountains Abbey and Ripley Castle.

-As a full-time Yorkshire wedding photographer for almost 11 years, I am often in Harrogate, voted the happiest place to live in the UK and historic York.
+As a full-time Yorkshire wedding photographer for almost 11 years, I am often photographing weddings in Harrogate, voted the happiest place to live in the UK, and historic York.

 You could mix it up and marry in York Minster, the largest Gothic cathedral in Northern Europe, then celebrate in a boutique hotel in York like Hotel Du Vin, The Churchill Hotel or the luxurious Middlethorpe Hall & Spa.
 You can even hire a part of the York Train Station!